Explaining Object Detectors via Collective Contribution of Pixels: Related Work

-Gradient-based methods generate instance-specific heat maps using gradients~\citep{odsmoothgrad, l-crp, odam}.
-For example, ODAM~\citep{odam} identifies important features by calculating the element-wise product of feature and gradient maps, assuming that gradients represent the importance of each channel and pixel.
-CAM-based methods, such as SSGrad-CAM \citep{ssgcam} and its improved version SSGrad-CAM++ \citep{ssgcam++}, extend Grad-CAM~\citep{gradcam} for object detectors by incorporating spatial information.
-Perturbation-based methods evaluate output changes when perturbations are added to input images, using scoring functions for object detectors~\citep{drise,d-close,bsed,fsod}.
-D-RISE~\citep{drise}, an extension of RISE ~\citep{RISE} for object detection, evaluates output changes from randomly masked images, considering both class scores and bounding boxes.
-Additionally, BSED~\citep{bsed} and FSOD~\citep{fsod} use Shapley values to explain object detectors.
+Most visual explanation methods have been developed for classification models, while object detectors have been less studied.
+Existing methods for object detectors are often adaptations of techniques originally designed for classification.
+We summarize representative methods for classification in App.~\ref{sec:related_classification}, and focus on those specifically developed for object detectors~\cite{faster_r_cnn, ssd, yolo, fcos,detr}.
+These methods can be broadly categorized into three groups: gradient-based methods, class activation map (CAM)-based methods, and perturbation-based methods.

-These methods focus on the individual contribution of each pixel without explicitly considering the collective contributions of multiple pixels.
-As discussed in \cref{sec:intro}, considering collective contributions is crucial for accurate explanations in object detection.
-The proposed VX-CODE is a perturbation-based method for object detectors that incorporates these collective contributions.
+Gradient-based methods compute instance-specific importance by propagating gradients through the network~\cite{odsmoothgrad, l-crp, odam}.
+ODAM~\cite{odam} multiplies feature and gradient maps to estimate importance.
+CAM-based methods, like SSGrad-CAM~\cite{ssgcam} and SSGrad-CAM++~\cite{ssgcam++}, extend Grad-CAM~\cite{gradcam} by incorporating spatial information.
+Perturbation-based methods measure changes in the detector’s output when parts of the input images are masked~\cite{drise, d-close, vps}.
+D-RISE~\cite{drise}, an extension of RISE~\cite{RISE}, masks inputs randomly, while BSED~\cite{bsed} and FSOD~\cite{fsod} use Shapley values to estimate per-pixel or per-region importance.